HarveyBains/Cursor-1_First-Project/Design-Plan-Prompt.md

 - In your plan also prompt me to do a git push at stages that you think would be worthwhile.

 - In your plan also suggest if the AI context memory needs to be cleared because some AI memories are limited and I want the AI to be focused and not hallucinate.
+Have you read all the source files?
+So are you ready to start creating my design plan?